 Not something learned or earned or created through hard cooperative work, but a trait of specialness that smolders within, waiting for the right incantation to ignite it in full glory... or full fury.

 Didn't we have enough of that during all the thousands of years that romanticism ruled the zeitgeist of every human culture?
 Doesn't that appalling history — in dismal, ignorant, hierarchical societies — tell us something important?
 History warns that romanticism, for all its obvious artistic appeal, can be utterly poisonous when it infects a society's political structure, or the halls where earnest people study the hard difference between true and false.

 Science and the other fruits of Enlightenment offer a much better way.

 Oh yes, the sheer egotistical roar of romance can be alluring!
 Each of us, trapped forever in a single subjective theater, wants to believe we're special, the hero of the story.
 Some get to find a sense of importance from doing useful work.
 Many are lucky enough to participate in the adventure of science, or some other endeavor that contributes to a new kind of mature, shared adventure.
 Others can only yearn for something to raise them up out of the herd.
 Out of mundanity, to a realm of genuine specialness.
 Intervention by a power from the outside... or a power from within.
 What's the difference?
 Either way, the fantasy offers hope.

 To sum up, parapsychology boils down to a whole bunch of metaphors.
 (Doesn't everything?)

-To an angry or frustrated romantic, PSI can seem a means of transcending dreary everyday life, leaving the mundane neighbors behind.
+To angry or frustrated romantics, it can seem a means of transcending dreary everyday lives, and leaving those mundane neighbors behind.

 To those focused on the future, it suggests cool powers that our children may take for granted, mediated by loyal machines.
 Powers that will democratize and elevate everybody.